ImageQC/GDPR-Samples/README.md

 are selling good or services from such a website then these regulations apply even if you're not located in the EU.
 The fines for flouting the regulations can be substantial; 10 Million EUR, or 2% of total worldwide turnover.

-This project aims to help micro and small development shops building websites comply with GDPR and similar regulations by providing information and reference implementations on a variety of technology stacks.
-It might also prove a useful resource for larger organisations by helping to clarify the essential requirements for GDPR and providing a forum for discussion.
+This project aims to help micro and small development shops building websites comply with GDPR and similar regulations by providing information as well as reference implementations on a variety of technology stacks.
+It might also prove a useful resource for larger organisations by helping to clarify the essential requirements for GDPR and encouraging the dissemination of knowledge.

 ### Getting Started
 **The best place to start is the project's [wiki](https://github.com/wpqs/GDPR-Samples/wiki)** where you'll find documentation about GDPR requirements and how they might be implemented